senarma/contract-signature-store/README.md

 **getSignByAddress**

     ContractStore.getSignByAddress(address _address)
-You pass an address and will be returned the signature of the user
+You pass an address and will be returned the signature of the user.

+**getSignataries**

+     ContractStore.getSignataries()
+Return all the addresses allow to sign.

 **getUnsigned**

      ContractStore.getUnsigned()
-Return the address that not sign the contract
+Return the address that not sign the contract.